| how it all began |

 and easter eggs.
 I honestly have no idea how many

 bricks are in the build.
+In 2024 I added lighting

-The Light Cycle Battle is not my only Tron-themed build.
+The Light Cycle Battle is not my only Tron-themed

-built with spare pieces,
+started small and built with spare pieces, and in

-200 Tron-theme minifigs, and because I've bought so many,
+I have over 300 Tron-themed minifigs, and because I've bought so many,

 I've inadvertently caused the value of them to go up on